Anthilla/AnthillaOS/README.md

 Introduction
 ------------

-Anthilla OS aims to be a complete linux system image to serve HA and FT services distributed and replicated (virtualized or not) with a primary focus on bypass the real singlof any "System" (System in general sense), the drift towards chaos.
+Anthilla OS aims to be a complete Linux System image to serve HA and FT services distributed and replicated (virtualized or not) with a primary focus on bypass the real singlof any "System" (System in general sense), the drift towards chaos.

-This, simply *Using* and without structural modification or package forks or custom developments, we want to use a normal linux system, as custom linux embedded system *readonly* as possible, separing configurations, and Data leaving System image untouched.
+This, simply *Using* and without structural modification or package forks or custom developments, we want to use a normal Linux System, as custom Linux embedded System *readonly* as possible, separing configurations, and Data leaving System image untouched.

-custom application can be added (we suggest, as additional image) on the Boot Volume *BootExt* and loaded at boot with some pluggable runlevel (thanks systemd)
+Custom application can be added (we suggest, as additional image) on the Boot Volume *BootExt* and loaded at boot with some pluggable runlevel (thanks systemd)

-System Image, Kernel package, firmwares, Data, and configurations, are separed. like an Android system on a smartphone.
-But is a pure linux, Based on Gentoo, rebuilded.
+System Image, Kernel package, firmwares, Data, and configurations, are separed, like an Android system on a smartphone.
+But is a pure Linux, based on Gentoo, rebuilded.

-a note.
-Please, share with us use cases, and configuration, to tune and make AnthillaOS more powerfull and clean.
+A note: please, share with us use cases, and configuration, to tune and make AnthillaOS more powerful and clean.

 Thanks for attention and Enjoy.

 [Anthilla](http://www.anthilla.com) Team

 Description
 -----------

-Usable test/dev exercise for appliances,.the drift towards chaos.
+Usable test/dev exercise for appliances, the drift towards chaos.

-This, simply *Using* and without structural modification or package forks or custom developments, we want to use a normal linux system, as custom linux embedded system *readonly* as possible, separing configurations, and Data leaving System image untouched.
+This, simply *Using* and without structural modification or package forks or custom developments, we want to use a normal Linux System, as custom Linux embedded System *readonly* as possible, separing configurations, and Data leaving System image untouched.

-custom application can be added (we suggest, as additional image) on the Boot Volume *BootExt* and loaded at boot with some pluggable runlevel (thanks systemd)
+Custom application can be added (we suggest, as additional image) on the Boot Volume *BootExt* and loaded at boot with some pluggable runlevel (thanks systemd)

-System Image, Kernel package, firmwares, Data, and configurations, are separed. like an Android system on a smartphone.
-But is a pure linux, Based on Gentoo, rebuilded.
+System Image, Kernel package, firmwares, Data, and configurations, are separed, like an Android system on a smartphone.
+But is a pure Linux, based on Gentoo, rebuilded.

-An x86 64bit gentoo image customized for readonly usage as appliances, fully functional and complete of <1000 pkg smashing down a gentoo distro.
+An x86 64bit Gentoo image customized for readonly usage as appliances, fully functional and complete of <1000 pkg smashing down a Gentoo distro.

 Available as VM Image .qed (qemu, xen, kvm, virtualbox), .vmdk (vmware), .vdi (virtualbox) it is ready to be used as vm or to be dumped to and usb key:

-- Download it.
+- download it;
-- Configure the aos_DATE_vhd001.* as first virtual hard disk of a vm.
+- configure the aos_DATE_vhd001.* as first virtual hard disk of a vm;
-- Boot it.
+- boot it;
-- Log In: user: root, password: root.
+- log In with user = root and password = root;
-- Access also from network, dhcp on eth0 and sshd are enabled by deafult.
+- access also from network, dhcp on eth0 and sshd are enabled by deafult.

 If you want mount or look into without booting, take an image file, you can mount QED it with qemu-nbd command.